Up in Smoke: How Nicotine Affects Senior’s Life Insurance

 What happens if you are found out?
 Insurance companies have a few options.
 The worst, of course, is criminally charging you with insurance fraud.
 Or, they could simply decide to deny you coverage.
 Your coverage may be revoked and your premiums paid back.
 Or, should you die from tobacco-related causes but not be a declared smoker, the company could just not pay out the benefits.

 A second option is to quit smoking or ingesting nicotine altogether.
 Then, wait a year, and apply for coverage that requires a medical test.
-If you are already on an insurance plan as a smoker, you may have to wait longer, such as proving you are nicotine-free for two or three years, again usually through urine samples.
+If you are already on a senior life insurance plan as a smoker, you may have to wait longer, such as proving you are nicotine-free for two or three years, again usually through urine samples.
 Some companies may also require documentation of joining a cessation program, designed to help you quit.

 While different companies have different policies, there is one constant for nicotine users: being labeled a smoker will cost you more money for a life insurance plan.
 While you can try to deceive the companies, admitting, applying for a plan that does require a medical test, or quitting are the easier options that won’t put your benefits at risk.